from small one page howto to huge articles all in one place

 ENAMETOOLONG

-Either the total length of pathname is greater than PATH_MAX, or an individual filename component has a length greater than NAME_MAX.
+Either the total size of path is greater than PATH_MAX, or an individual filename component has a length greater than NAME_MAX.
 In the GNU system, there is no imposed limit on overall filename length, but some filesystems may place limits on the length of a component.

 ENOENT